 3 days in albania itinerary 3 routes with prices 9

-Day 3: Shala River or Theth
+Day 3 — Shala River or Theth

-For hikers, Theth National Park is accessible as a long day trip from Shkodër (about 2 hours each way on mountain roads).
+For hikers, Theth National Park works as a long day trip from Shkodër (about 2 hours each way on mountain roads).
 The valley floor has a waterfall, a 400-year-old lock-in tower, and trailheads for longer hikes.
 A full day is tight but doable if you leave Shkodër by 7 a.m.

 • Location: Shala River and Theth are both accessed from Shkodër